Data sources#

 OpenStreetMap (OSM) is a collaborative project that aims to create a free and editable map of the world.
 Unlike traditional maps, which are often proprietary and controlled by commercial entities, OSM allows anyone to contribute and edit map data, resulting in a detailed and constantly evolving map of roads, trails, landmarks, and more.
 With its open-source nature and global community of contributors, OpenStreetMap has become a valuable resource for a wide range of applications, from navigation and urban planning to disaster response and humanitarian aid.

 There a multiple ways to get OpenStreetMap (OSM) data as a vector file into QGIS.
-The three most common and easy-to-use ways are geofarbik.de, HOT Export Tool and QuickOSM.
+The three most common and easy-to-use ways are geofabrik.de, HOT Export Tool and QuickOSM.
 Each of the options has both advantages and disadvantages.

 Geofabrik.de